5 Things No One Tells You About Being A Caregiver

 2. The “tires squealing skid mark” parent.
 Hey!
 Did you hear that noise as you were pulling away?
 That was your child being dragged up the sidewalk by his scarf because you didn’t come to a complete stop.
 Come to a complete stop before letting your kid out of the car.
 Common sense, 101.

 3. The “snail” parent.
-Hurry.
-The.
-Fuck.
-Up.
 This is not a Starbucks social.
 Put your latte in the cup holder and move along.
 There is a line of cars behind you with parents waiting to drop their own kids off.
 I know you want to say hi to your friend Carol and catch up on all the amazing shit she’s been doing, like finding all the deals on Target’s Cartwheel app, but the drop-off line is not the place to talk.
 Send Carol a text and be on your way.

 4. The “blocking traffic” parent.
 Honey.
 Pull OVER.
 What the hell are you doing?
 You cannot parallel park in the middle of an effing parking lot!
 Have you lost your damn mind?
 Do you remember taking drivers ed?
 Actually, forget drivers ed: You should be required to pass an aptitude test in order to participate in the school drop-off system.
 Stupid should not be allowed in school parking lots.

 5. The “confused” parent.
 You know this one all too well.
 This mom or dad has been using the drop-off line since September and still.
 Doesn’t.
 Have.
-A. Fucking.
-Clue.
+A. Clue.
 Sir or ma’am, I would like to direct your attention to the other parents who know the rules and have been paying attention.
 The Confused Parent is a combination of the above-mentioned parents with a little extra stupid thrown in.
 You’re allowed to be a bit confused the first week of school.
 You’re not allowed to be confused several months into the school year.

 I will be completely honest: I’m slightly jealous of all these parents, no matter how dumb they are.
 My son likes for me to walk him to the door so I’m not allowed to drop-off from the safety of my car.
 However, in about two years the child won’t want to be associated with me at all so I will walk him to the door carrying all his shit like I’m his butler.
 This is what moms do.
 As soon as I’m banished to the role of chauffeur, I’ll see you in the drop-off line.